Waste or co-products? A new solution for cosmetic ingredient sourcing

 Many manufacturers, especially in the downstream part, where there is a strong added value, think they can get a deposit of co-products for quite a low price and create much value… The problem here is that, since not much ends up back to the producer, the project is never completed.
 As an example, it is estimated that only about 20% of co-product valorization projects are completed due to this problem.

-The collaboration between the different partners actually involves offering attractive enough a ...
+The collaboration between the different partners actually involves offering attractive ...